Darkkaz00/Factoid/README.md

 Factoid-->FactoidSongeAPI-->FactoidSponge

 To create Sponge Plugin, you need to compile "FactoidSponge" package.
 If you want to use Factoid has dependency for your own plugin, you need to use "FactoidSpongeAPI" package.
-See FactoidAPI wiki for more informations.
+See FactoidSpongeAPI wiki for more informations.